fedora-infra/fedmsg/doc/proposal.rst

 Currently we have implemented:

- - ``fedmsg-status`` - checks the status of all registered producers by listening for a heartbeat.
  - ``fedmsg-tail`` - watches all endpoints on the bus and prints each message to stdout.
  - ``fedmsg-logger`` - sends messages over the ``org.fedoraproject.dev.logger``